 Before Hole 1, your group needs to lock down the two foundational elements:

-• The Rotation: Decide your fixed playing order (A, B, C, D).
-The Wolf role moves sequentially down this list every hole.
-The Wolf role travels one by one down this list each hole.
-For example, if you are the Wolf on Hole 1, the person next to you will be the Wolf on Hole 2.
+- The Rotation: Decide your fixed playing order (A, B, C, D).
+The wolf role is the one that changes from one hole to the next going along with the list.
+For example, in case you are the wolf in hole 1, the next person will be the wolf in hole 2.

-• The Base Wager: Decide on the base unit for scoring (e.g., $1, 1 point, or $5).
-This is the amount that is multiplied when a player goes solo.
+- The Base Wager: Agree on the unit to be the basis for keeping the score (e.g., $1, 1 point, or $5).
+This is the amount that is increased when a player goes solo.

-Step 2: The Wolf Ties Off Last – Always
+Step 2: The Wolf Tees Off Last – Always

 The condition of the wolf game that sets it apart from the game of regular golf is the requirement that the player who is designated as the Wolf must be the one to hit the drive last, even if the player who had the lowest score on the previous hole and has the “honor”.